peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Luckily, dopamine receptors can be resensitized, and people who have fried their brains can still recover.
 There is no time frame for this recovery.
 Curiosity questions like "how long will it take" and "have I recovered yet" are unproductive.
 Every day you will be better than yesterday, and nothing else matters.

-## Self-Feeding Cycle Through Negative Emotion
+## Self-Feeding Cycle Through Negative Thought Patterns
 One of the least well-understood concepts among users is just how they get what they call "urges".
 "Urges" are caused through associations.

 Associations are links to stimuli that create a reminder to ride the neural pathway that has been traveled many times before.
 This stimulus can be anything, but it usually is suggestive material and negative emotions.
 Emotions such as fear and anxiety are mentally associated with PMO because of our subconscious beliefs (in delusion) that PMO will solve those feelings.
 Reality shows that PMO creates those feelings and makes existing ones harder to cope with.